ArcanaFramework/fileformats/docs/source/identification.rst

     "application/x-nifti+gzip.bids"

-Note that if there are two file-formats with the same class name in different sub-packages then the ``iana`` attribute will need to be set on at least one of them otherwise an error will be raised they are converted either to or from a MIME type.
+Note that if there are two file-formats with the same class name in different sub-packages then the ``iana_mime`` attribute will need to be set on at least one of them otherwise an error will be raised they are converted either to or from a MIME type.